GoogleChrome/developer.chrome.com/site/en/blog/devtools-engineering-7/index.md

 making it easier than ever to take apps, built in a variety of technologies and bring them to a shared, cross-platform Web.

 However, our journey is not over yet.
-Some of the things we’ll be working on from here on:
+Some of the things we'll be working on from here on:

 - Cleaning up the rough edges in the debugging experience.